When working on PHP websites made from scratch and without a framework, speed can often be an issue.

 What is OpCode Cache?

 An OpCode cache is a performance-enhancing extension that caches the result of the PHP code compilation to bytecode.
 Throughout PHP’s lifetime, there have been a number of OpCode caches available, mostly depending on the used PHP version.
-Whether you’re optimizing the performance of your website, working on complex projects, or even seeking assistance for ghostwriting masterarbeit, leveraging an OpCode cache can significantly improve the execution speed and overall efficiency of your PHP applications.
+Whether you’re optimizing the performance of your website, working on complex projects, leveraging an OpCode cache can significantly improve the execution speed and overall efficiency of your PHP applications.

 How Do I Enable OpCode Cache?